psychdragon/noxira/nexera_presentation.md

 **Redefining Social Media Through Decentralization**

-Nexera is building a new era of social connectivity where:
+Noxira is building a new era of social connectivity where:

 - **Users own their data and content**
 - **Value flows to creators and contributors**